Do It Yourself Home Repairs

 Graphite pencil.
 The tip of a standard graphite pencil can be rubbed on metal door latches to make them close more smoothly without banging on the latch plate in the door frame.

 Wide rolls of masking tape and vinyl duck tape.
-Among the most useful items to have handy for do it yourself home repairs and quick fixes are a wide roll of masking tape and another roll of ordinary vinyl duct tape.
+Among the most valuable items for do it yourself home repairs and quick fixes are a wide roll of masking tape and another roll of ordinary vinyl duct tape.

-A tear in a vinyl chair seat or car sear can be patched with heavy-duty duct tape.
-Cracked window glass can be temporarily held in place with strips of duct tape.
+A tear in a vinyl chair seat or car seat can be patched with heavy-duty duct tape.
+Strips of duct tape can also temporarily hold cracked window glass in place.

 Wrapping a thickness or two of masking tape around the end of a loose chair rung and then tapping it back into its hole can provide a temporary fix.